dhis2/climate-tools/docs/contribute.md

         $ cd climate-tools
         $ pip install -e .

-Once installed, you can verify that they installed correctly:
+Once installed, you can verify that it installed correctly in a Python session:

-- the Python library:

-    ```python
-    import dhis2eo
+        >>> import dhis2eo
-    ```

-- the CLI tool:

-        $ dhis2eo --help

-  If you're on Windows, the above command may not work due to a bug with `pip install -e`.
-Instead try:

-        $ python -m dhis2eo --help

 ## Code contributions